-The Premier's Spirit of ANZAC Prize 2020 provides 22 students with the opportunity to participate in an overseas study tour, exploring sites of military and historical significance.
+The Premier's Spirit of ANZAC Prize 2020 provides students with the opportunity to participate in a study tour, exploring sites of military and historical significance.

 Prize now open

 Entries are now open.
 We encourage students to submit entries as soon as possible.